Skip to main menu Skip to content Skip to footer

 The Child Mind Institute’s Youth Mental Health Academy (YMHA) supports talented high school students from structurally marginalized communities as they explore careers in mental health and complete project-based learning activities.

-YMHA is designed to cultivate the next generation of diverse mental health professionals, but we can’t do it alone.
-We’re looking for passionate educators to lead classes of 30 high school students in the 5-week summer academy.
-There are 3 instructor roles, each with unique responsibilities: Lead Teacher, Teacher’s Aide, and Site Coordinator.
-All instructors will receive a stipend, commit to the full 5-week academy from June 10 – July 26, 2024, and attend training from June 10 – June 21, 2024.
+We’re looking for passionate educators to lead classes of 30 high school students in the five-week summer academy.
+There are two instructor roles, each with unique responsibilities: Lead Teacher and Teacher’s Aide.
+All instructors will receive a stipend, commit to the full five-week academy from June 22 – July 24, 2026, and attend training from June 1 – June 18, 2026.

 Lead Teacher